Microbial Culture Collection

 The Microbial Culture Collection (now called the National Centre for Microbial Resource, NCMR) is a microbial culture collection centre in Pune, India.
 The facility acts as a national depository, supplying authentic microbial cultures and providing related services to research institutions, universities, industries and the scientific community in general.
-It is funded by the Department of Biotechnology (DBT).
+It is funded by the Department of Biotechnology.

-The MCC is affiliated to the National Centre for Cell Science (NCCS).
-It is also an affiliate member of the World Federation for Culture Collections (WFCC) and is registered with the World Data Centre for Microorganisms (WDCM) under registration number 930.
+The MCC is affiliated to the National Centre for Cell Science.
+It is also an affiliate member of the World Federation for Culture Collections and is registered with the World Data Centre for Microorganisms under registration number 930.

-The MCC has a status of International Depositary Authority (IDA), certified in April 2011 by the World Intellectual Property Organization (WIPO) in Switzerland, as well as by the World Federation for Culture Collections (WFCC).
+The MCC has a status of International Depositary Authority, certified in April 2011 by the World Intellectual Property Organization in Switzerland, as well as by the World Federation for Culture Collections.
 The deposit of microorganisms is recognized under the Budapest Treaty to fulfill the requirement of patent procedure in 55 member countries.

 The MCC scientists are actively involved in the research programmes relating to microbial diversity, metagenomics, ecology and taxonomy, using both classical and molecular approaches.